How Do Stock Brokers Make Money?

 Unless you have a huge amount of money invested in the market and you're making your own trades, you probably use a stock broker of some kind.
 Hopefully you use a discount broker of some kind.
 Why does that matter?
 Because the incentives of how a traditional broker might work don't let him or her work in your own interest.

-Of these duties, only the first is essential.
-You can do all the others yourself—and you probably should.
-You're probably paying a flat rate every time you ask your broker to buy or sell a stock.
+A stockbroker has specific legal requirements and duties.
+The most important is helping individuals buy and sell stocks, bonds, derivatives, and other financial instruments.
+For this assistance—actually mediating these transactions— you probably pay a flat rate every time.
 Granted, he or she has to do a little bit of work to make that trade, but if you're paying more than $10 per transaction, you're paying someone for work you could do yourself with an online discount broker.